Title IX Lawyer in Cary, NC

 - Standardized Testing

 Whether you are a student, faculty member or staff member at an educational institution that receives federal funding, you are protected under Title IX.
-Should you feel that your experience in education has been compromised as a result of sexual assault or discrimination, call on the professionals at the Law Office of D. Hardison Wood to help you fight for the rights you deserve.
+Should you feel that your experience in education has been compromised as a result of sexual assault or discrimination, call on the professional at the Law Office of D. Hardison Wood to help you fight for the rights you deserve.